University Policy on Social Security Number Privacy

 - Publicly display the social security number.

-- Use the social security number as an individual's primary account number unless that use has been approved by the Assistant Vice President for Human Resources or the Associate Provost and Associate Vice President for Academic Human Resources.
+- Use the social security number as an individual's primary account number unless that use has been approved by the Assistant Vice President for Human Resources or the Associate Provost and Associate Vice President for Faculty and Academic Staff Affairs.

 - Visibly print the social security number on any identification badge, membership card, permit, or license.